sigfriedCub1990/seven_language_seven_weeks/week_7/day_3/self_study.md

 # Do

-- Write a function that looks up a hash table value that uses the `Maybe` monda.
+- Write a function that looks up a hash table value that uses the `Maybe` monad.
 Write a hash that store other hashes, several levels deep.
 Use the `Maybe` monad to retrieve an element for a hash key several levels deep.
 - Represent a maze in Haskell.
 You'll need a `Maze` and a `Node` type, as well as a function to return a node given its coordinates.
 The node should have a list of exits to other nodes.
 - Use a List monad to solved the maze.
 - Implement a Monad in a nonfunctional language, like Ruby.